-8. In the report Dame Judith Hackitt sets out a proposal for a new regulatory framework for residential properties 10 or more storeys high - higher risk residential buildings (HRRBs).
+6. In the report Dame Judith Hackitt sets out a proposal for a new regulatory framework for residential properties 10 or more storeys high - higher risk residential buildings (HRRBs).
 At the heart of this new framework is a new regulator, the Joint Competent Authority (JCA), to oversee better management of safety risks.
 This will not be a new body, but rather a mechanism for existing regulators (council building control functions, fire and rescue services and the Health and Safety Executive) to operate collectively to ensure the safety of HRRBs.
 The JCA will be funded on a cost recovery basis.
 Under the proposals a mandatory incident reporting system will also be put in place.

-Design Construction and Refurbishment (Chapter two)
+Design construction and refurbishment (chapter 2)

-6. The proposals envisage 'dutyholders' with responsibility for building safety at the design, construction and refurbishment stage and also at the occupancy stage of the building's life cycle.
+7. The proposals envisage 'dutyholders' with responsibility for building safety at the design, construction and refurbishment stage and also at the occupancy stage of the building's life cycle.
 Dutyholders will be subject to rigorous and demanding duties and responsibilities.
 The report suggests three Gateway Points are established where the dutyholders will have to satisfy the JCA they have met a robust set of criteria before they can progress on to the next stage in constructing a new HRRB.
 It also recommends the JCA has effective sanctions and powers to penalise non-compliance.
 Any significant changes from the approved full plans will need to be notified to the JCA.
 Building control oversight for HRRBs will be solely provided by councils.

-Occupation and Maintenance (Chapter three)
+Occupation and maintenance (chapter3)

-7. Once occupied HRRBs will need to have a dutyholder with responsibility for the safety of all parts of the building, with a nominated building safety manager to manage the building on a day-to-day basis and act as a point of contact.
+8. Once occupied HRRBs will need to have a dutyholder with responsibility for the safety of all parts of the building, with a nominated building safety manager to manage the building on a day-to-day basis and act as a point of contact.
 The dutyholder will have to regularly demonstrate to the JCA that they are discharging their responsibilities, and as part of this process dutyholders for existing buildings will need to gather information on the design, structure and materials used.
 Residents will also have clear obligations to maintain the safety of their flats.

-Residents' Voice (Chapter four)
+Residents' Voice (chapter 4)

-8. In the report Dame Judith sets out measures to provide reassurance and recourse for residents, including a no-risk route for residents to escalate concerns about safety to an independent statutory body, potentially the suggested single housing ombudsman.
+9. In the report Dame Judith sets out measures to provide reassurance and recourse for residents, including a no-risk route for residents to escalate concerns about safety to an independent statutory body, potentially the suggested single housing ombudsman.
 The report also proposes that dutyholders should have resident engagement strategies in place and that residents should have access to fire risk assessments, safety case documentation and information on maintenance and asset management.

-Competence (Chapter five)
+Competence (chapter 5)

-9. To overcome the concerns that the current approach to levels of competence is disjointed and not rigorous enough, the report recommends that professional and accreditation bodies should present a coherent approach to government within one year that sets out the remit and role of an overarching body to provide oversight of competence requirements of competent people working on HRRBs.
-The report states that the competence requirements for local authority employed building control officers and Approved Inspectors should be consistent.
-Approved Inspectors will lose their ability however to provide a building control role for HRRBs, though they will be able to provide those building them with advice and can work for councils' building control.
+10. To overcome the concerns that the current approach to levels of competence is disjointed and not rigorous enough, the report recommends that professional and accreditation bodies should present a coherent approach to government within one year that sets out the remit and role of an overarching body to provide oversight of competence requirements of competent people working on HRRBs.

-Guidance and Monitoring (Chapter six)
+Guidance and monitoring (chapter 6)

-10. Dame Judith proposes that the responsibility for developing guidance on building regulations and fire safety should be moved to industry, with government support and a new structure to validate and assure guidance.
+11. Dame Judith proposes that the responsibility for developing guidance on building regulations and fire safety should be moved to industry, with government support and a new structure to validate and assure guidance.
 The report argues that the full suite of building regulation guidance should be owned by industry who are accountable for managing risk and have an incentive to ensure that guidance keeps pace with innovation.
 The key focus is on building regulation guidance, but the report also suggests that the Fire Safety Order be reviewed and updated as necessary.
 It is proposed that there should be a periodic review, at least every five years, of the effectiveness of the whole system.

-Products (Chapter seven)
+Products (Chapter 7)